geltz/prism/README.md

-Prism is a lightweight audio engine and glitch texture generator.
+prism is a lightweight audio engine and glitch texture generator.

-It takes audio samples, slices them into microscopic pieces, and rearranges them into rhythmic 2-bar loops.
+it takes audio samples, slices them into microscopic pieces, and rearranges them into rhythmic 2-bar loops.